canonical/operator/docs/howto/manage-libraries.md

 ```

-## Write tests for a library with Scenario
+## Write tests for a library

-In this guide we will go through how to write Scenario tests for a charm library we are developing:
+In this guide we will go through how to write tests for a charm library we are developing:

 `<charm root>/lib/charms/my_charm/v0/my_lib.py`